hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   This is a single stem-Conv attribution run from `test_compiler_generated_micro_mobilenet_stage1`, not an equivalent full-graph comparison.
+- The compiler-generated Micro-MobileNet stage-10 prefix is a byte-exact PASS on Verilator with 63 commands at 338,498 PMU cycles.
+Its PMU attribution is 168,914 retired Snitch instructions, 14,976 systolic compute cycles (4.42%), 5,791 iDMA busy cycles (1.71%), 190,818 AFU done events, and 5,236 aggregate TCDM stall cycles.
+This is 4.040x the 83,786-cycle stage-1 stem run, 76.32% of the 443,524-cycle compiler full graph, and 97.27% of the 347,992-cycle native Micro-MobileNet total.
+These ratios are attribution only: the prefix has a 36,864-byte public output boundary and is not equivalent to either full-graph workload.
+The source test is `test_compiler_generated_micro_mobilenet_stage10`.
 - Neural-AI compiler-runtime host ABI/layout/quantization checks pass.
 - Compiler-generated Verilator packages pass byte-exactly:
   - RGB K3 S2 C3 -> C32: 195,997 simulated ns after wide-row chunking, versus